 What is a “Bundle”?

 We offer several bundles like the “Standard Institutional Bundle” and the “Standard Home Bundle”.
-A bundle consists of the software, accompanying printed and electronic materials, a license, upgrades, and support.
+A bundle consists of the software, downloaded from our website, a license, and upgrades & support for one year.
 For more details see the Home and Institutional Pricing pages.

 Can I run the Discrete Trial Trainer on a Mac?

 Our revenues will dictate how quickly we will be able to do a Mac version.
-For now, school districts are generally running IBM compatibles, or are mixed.
-Some districts are strictly MAC but many are in the process of incorporating both.
+For now, school districts are generally running Windows-based computers or a mix of Windows and Macs.
+Some districts are strictly Mac, but many are in the process of incorporating both.

 To keep our prices low, we develop for the systems that most of the market have.
-The volume of potential customers with PCs allows us to charge just $149 for home and $349 for a school computer.
+The volume of potential customers with PCs allows us to charge lower prices.